 ISBN: 9781873141533 (set)

-45 sets, numbered 56-100, bound in quarter brown goatskin with brown cloth sides; top edge gilt, hand-marbled end-papers by Ann Muir.
+45 sets, numbered 56-100, bound in quarter brown goatskin with brown cloth sides; top edge gilt, hand-marbled end-papers.
 Issued in a cloth-covered slip-case.

-This is a series binding: all volumes in the T.E.
+This is a series binding: Volumes I-IX in the T.E.
 Lawrence Letters series will be offered bound in a similar quarter-goatskin binding.

 ISBN 9781873141540 (set)

 40 sets (to be numbered 16-55) bound in full green goatskin.
 The blind-stamped decoration on the front cover, with clover-leaves and interlinked 'S's is adapted from the 1927 design by C & C McLeish for the Shaws' copy of the subscribers' Seven Pillars.
-All edges gilt, hand-marbled end-papers by Ann Muir, head and tail bands.
+All edges gilt, hand-marbled end-papers, head and tail bands.
 In lined cloth-covered slip-case.

 |To ask us a question, click here >>|